s183910/MLOps_project/reports/README.md

 >
 > Answer:
 <!-- TODO elaborate and check -->
-From the Pytorch ecosystem we used one of the Pytorch Image models named MobileNet-V2.
+From the Pytorch ecosystem we have used one of the Pytorch Image models named MobileNet-V2.
 This is an already pretrained and optimized model which is much better than starting from scratch.
 Like this, we did not need to use much time on building our own model and could focus on implementing our inference solutions more quickly.

 We also used the OpenCV for python to showcase the deployed model, and demonstrate the model's translation of a hand gesture into the corresponding letter.
 Additionally, we used the `request` package in python instead of `curl` to send POST requests to our inference API.